-According to nutrition-and-you.com, zucchini has a number of health benefits: Because of their high water content, they are low in calories and without saturated fats or cholesterol, high in Folates, it is a good source for potassium, as well as having other minerals such as iron, manganese, phosphorus, and zinc.
-It is often advised by dieticians in weight reduction and cholesterol control programs.
+According to healthline.com, there are a number of benefits from zucchini.
+Because of their high water content, they are low in calories and without saturated fats or cholesterol, high in Folates, are a good source for potassium, as well as having other minerals such as iron, manganese, phosphorus, and zinc.
+They is often advised by dieticians in weight reduction and cholesterol control programs.

 Zucchini or courgette is such a versatile vegetable.
-Actually, it is a fruit, like the tomato, but of course not as sweet and soft which is why it is made into savoury dishes, like the zucchini soup.
+Actually, it is a fruit, like the tomato, but of course not as sweet and soft which is why it is made into savoury dishes, like my chilli zucchini soup.

 The culinary use of the zucchini is as varied as the many regions of the world.
 The flower and the fruit are both edible, as is the peel of the young zucchini.